-The NOSB and public were divided with regard to this substance during the 2015 review. .
-There was high consumer demand and industry strongly supports continued listing, especially as there are no organic sources.
+There was a divided opinion of the Board and public in the 2015 review of this substances.
+There was a high consumer demand and industry strongly supports continued listing, especially as there are no organic sources.
 Industry comments (April 2015) include the following: "Used in Gummy Confections, Gummy Nutritional Supplements, Panned Jelly Beans....
 Fish Oil is used in our products as a natural source of DHA.
 An organic form is not available....
 No alternative management practices that would eliminate the need for the specific substance.
 This ingredient is essential to our organic products."
 Other Industry comments: "Fish oil provides nutritional benefits which our consumers are seeking"; "Peru fisheries are well regulated"; "specification sheets indicate levels of PCB's, arsenic, cadmium and lead are tested 3 times a year to meet very strict guidelines; plant sources of omega 3 are not as complete as found in fish oil".
-On the other hand, conservation groups are concerned about impact on word fisheries, and NGO's, concerned about the cumulative risk impact of fish oil on human health, recommend removing fish oil as it fails to meet OFPA criteria relating to human health, environmental conservation, and compatibility with a sustainable system of agriculture.
-The NOSB received public comment about the essentiality of this substance, however, essentiality is not a criterion in OFPA or the Organic regulations used to review agricultural substances.
-Essentiality is only a criterion applied to synthetic substances, adjuvants and processing aids.
-In the end the NOSB did not vote to remove fish oil and the substance was renewed.
+On the other hand, conservation groups are concerned about impact on word fisheries, and NGO's are concerned about the cumulative risk impact of fish oil on human health recommend removing fish oil as it fails to meet OFPA criteria relating to human health, environmental conservation and compatibility with a sustainable system of agriculture.
+Public comment was also received about the essentiality of this substance however, essentiality is not a criterion used to review agricultural substances in OFPA/NOP regulations.
+Essentiality is only a criterion applied to synthetic substances, adjuvants, and processing aids.
+In the end the NOSB voted to not remove fish oil and the substance was renewed.